Tulsi: benefits, dosage, contraindications

 Metabolic syndrome ✪✪✪✪✪

-In clinical studies, tulsi has shown some efficacy in reducing the symptoms of metabolic syndrome, including diabetes and obesity.
-A study on adults with type 2 diabetes observed an 18% reduction in fasting and postprandial glucose levels after taking 2.5 g of dried tulsi leaf powder per day for 4 weeks, compared to 7% with a placebo.
-Another study showed that 250 mg of tulsi twice daily, combined with 5 mg of glyburide per day for 3 months, decreased fasting glucose by 16%, postprandial glucose by 13%, and HbA1c levels by 18% compared to glyburide alone.
-Finally, in overweight or obese individuals, 250 mg of tulsi extract twice daily for 8 weeks slightly reduced body weight and improved triglyceride and LDL-cholesterol levels, without notable changes in liver enzymes compared to no treatment.
+In clinical studies, tulsi has shown some efficacy in reducing symptoms of metabolic syndrome, notably diabetes and obesity.
+A study in adults with type 2 diabetes observed a reduction in fasting and postprandial glucose levels of 18% after taking 2.5 g of dried tulsi leaf powder per day for 4 weeks, compared with 7% with a placebo.
+Another study showed that 250 mg of tulsi twice daily, combined with 5 mg of glyburide per day for 3 months, decreased fasting glucose by 16%, postprandial glucose by 13% and HbA1c levels by 18% compared with glyburide alone.
+Finally, in overweight or obese individuals, 250 mg of tulsi extract twice daily for 8 weeks slightly reduced body weight and improved triglyceride and LDL cholesterol levels, with no notable changes in liver enzymes compared with no treatment.

 Posologie